 Everywhere you go in Buenos Aires, you can’t escape someone trying to sell you tickets to a tango show.
 Instead of watching people dance inside a room full of tourists, why not try it yourself?

 A milonga is an informal social gathering where locals meet up to dance tango and comprises an open floor space organised by locals, for locals.
 Everyone is invited to dance and you have a chance to strut your stuff with some really great dancers.

 Top South America travel tip: If you want to figure out the footwork first, try out La Catedral, where locals go to live and breathe tango.
 Classes kick off at 8pm and 10.30pm with live music and dancing later on.
 Remember, it is Argentina, so this milonga doesn’t get going until midnight.

 Machu Picchu alternative: Choquequirao, Peru

-When you think of Incan ruins in Peru, Machu Picchu jumps to mind.
+When you think of Incan ruins in Peru, Machu Picchu and trekking the Inca Trail jumps to mind.
 However, if imagining hundreds of tour groups circling around you makes you quiver, consider Choquequirao as an alternative “lost city of the Incas”.